European Traveler

 Glacier Express on the Landwasserviadukt © Rhaetian Railway

-The Glacier Express trains from Zermatt in the Valais Alps travel up the Rhone Valley, cross the Alps at Oberalppass, travel down the Rhine Gorge to Chur (and Davos) before riding the UNESCO World Cultural Heritage-listed Albula Line to St Moritz in the Alps of the Upper Engadin in Graubünden.
-Tickets for the Glacier Express are pricey due to compulsory seat reservations but discounts are often available.
-Children under 16 travel for almost free.
+The Glacier Express trains from Zermatt in the Valais Alps travel up the Rhone Valley, cross the Alps at Oberalppass, travel down the Rhine Gorge to Chur (and Davos) before riding the UNESCO World Cultural Heritage-listed Albula Line to St Moritz in the Alps of the Upper Engadin in Graubünden in Switzerland.
+Tickets for the Glacier Express cost the same as for regular trains but the total fares are more pricey due to compulsory seat reservations.
+Discounts are often available and children under 16 travel for almost free.
+Eurail, Interrail, and Swiss Travel passes are valid but also require seat reservations.
+Reserve seats well in advance as trains often sell out months in advance.

 Glacier Express Panoramic Train in Switzerland